 For individuals struggling with an alcohol use disorder or alcohol addiction, perhaps the most well-known form of treatment is Alcoholic Anonymous or AA.
 Even those who aren’t familiar with alcohol abuse or addiction have likely heard of the program.
 While AA is a popular option, many may find themselves asking how does AA work?
 Fortunately, Gulf Breeze Recovery can guide those looking for answers through the process and offer explanations for why AA doesn’t work for everyone.
-Our team of experienced and compassionate counselors and therapists can help those struggling with alcohol use disorder learn their options and find the treatment that works best for them.
+Our team of experienced and compassionate counselors and therapists can help those struggling with alcohol use disorder learn their options and find the addiction treatment that works best for them.

 What Do You Do If AA Isn’t Right for You?